All prescriptions are now electronic

 - Using our online portal.
 To have access to this service please register for it in person at reception.
 You will need to bring photo ID

 - Most local pharmacies will send prescription request forms to the surgery on your behalf.
-Please note this process takes longer as it takes them time to deliver the requests to us
+Please note that if you choose this option, it will take us longer to process the request because it takes time for the pharmcies to send the requests to us.
+It also creates more work for us, so we would prefer you request medication directly from us online.

 For safety reasons